tp-link-extender/MercuryCore/README.md

 Instructions:

--   Clone the repository to your server, and navigate to its directory
+-   Clone the repository to your server and navigate to the **/Site** directory
 -   Run `caddy start` to start the Caddy reverse proxy server
     -   You can also run `caddy reload` to reload the configuration file without restarting the server.
     -   If you're using Caddy with multiple configuration files, import the Caddyfile in the repository's root directory into a Caddyfile somewhere else, and run `caddy start` and `caddy reload` from there.
 -   Run `docker compose up -d` to start the database and economy service
 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
--   Open a terminal and navigate to the directory of the repository
 -   Run `bun -b prod` to install dependencies and begin building
 -   Run `bun ./build` (not to be confused with `bun build`) to start Mercury Core.
     -   Several methods can be used to run it as a background process as well.